Veilios/Flappy-Bird-Clone/README.md

 # Game Logic

-[ ] - Diferent sized pipes loading in and out
+[Done] - Diferent sized pipes loading in and out

-[ ] - Bird jumps up at the same height everytime
+[Done] - Bird jumps up at the same height everytime

-[ ] - Bird will fall to the ground if left alone and Game Over
+[Done] - Bird will fall to the ground if left alone and Game Over

-[ ] - If Bird touches any of the pipes its Game Over
+[Done] - If Bird touches any of the pipes its Game Over

+# Extra Features

+[ ] - Add a start button

+[ ] - Add more styling to the front page

+[ ] - Add a score that displays at the side consantly and then a big score at game over

+# Bugs

+[ ] - Pipes are multiplying on top of each other